Quantum-Accelerators/quacc/README.md

 ## Minimal Examples
 ### SmartVasp Calculator
 To use HT-ASE's `SmartVasp()` calculator, simply import it from `htase.calculators.vasp` and use it with any of the [input arguments](https://wiki.fysik.dtu.dk/ase/ase/calculators/vasp.html#ase.calculators.vasp.Vasp) in a typical ASE `Vasp()` calculator.
 The only differences for the user are that the first argument must be the ASE `Atoms` object, and it returns an `Atoms` object with an enhanced `Vasp()` calculator already attached.
-There are also some newly introduced parameters, like `auto_kpts` for one Pymatgen-generated k-point grids.
+There are also some newly introduced parameters, like `auto_kpts` for Pymatgen-generated k-point grids.

 ```python
 from htase.calculators.vasp import SmartVasp